 “One day I decided that I was beautiful, and so I carried out my life as if I was a beautiful girl.
 I wear colours that I really like, I wear makeup that makes me feel pretty, and it really helps.
 It doesn’t have anything to do with how the world perceives you.
 What matters is what you see.”–Gabourey Sidibe

-Sorry guys this is one of those ranting blog posts with no real direction and by about midway through makes zero sense but I had a long think, perhaps even conversation with myself about this while driving home from Wales, driving time is always my best thinking time.
+Sorry guys this is one of those ranting blog posts with no real direction and by about midway through makes zero sense but I had a long think, perhaps even more of a conversation with myself about this while driving home from Wales, driving time is always my best thinking time.

 If you have been reading my blog for a while now you will know that I have a very love hate relationship with my body and although I feel slightly heavy at the moment our relationship is definitely the healthiest it has ever been.
-I have spent years overeating to then spend years starving myself.
-I have missed so many opportunities from adventures to relationships because I was too scared of how my body would be judged.
-I travelled around Europe during one of the starving stages of my twenties and when I think back to that trip I don’t remember all the beautiful things I saw or the amazing people I met, I think of all the times I made myself throw up after eating.
+I have spent years overeating, followed by years of starving myself.
+I have missed so many opportunities from adventures with friends to relationships because I was too scared of how my body would be judged.
+I travelled around Europe during one of the starving stages in my twenties and when I think back to that trip I don’t remember all the beautiful things I saw or the amazing people I met, I think of all the times I made myself throw up after eating.
 I think of all the times I was hungry or walked extra miles to burn more calories.

 In fact when I look back at my life its always the way I looked that I remember which saddens me no end but I try and stay positive, I feel lucky that I have discovered this about myself now before I wasted another second of my life worrying about my wobbly bits.
 I had a little mental break down last weekend because after treating myself for the last 18 months I realised just how much weight I have put on (about two stone) this little breakdown happened while I was stuck trying to get into a dress I had worn last summer.
 I eventually calmed down, found a bigger dress and went out only to be utterly shocked when I tried taking a selfie of myself and to be hit again with the same realisation that yep, in fact, I had definitely put on weight and it wasn’t that all my clothes had shrunk!

 And this is where the thinking had all started, I know I have put on weight, I have put it on in ways and places I haven’t before but until this very moment, I had been very happy with my weight gain.
 For the first time in my life, I felt womanly, I felt like a sexy empowered woman.
 My hips have widened, my tummy rounded and my boobs have literally doubled in size.
 For the last few months, I have been feeling sexy, I have been feeling powerful.
-And then this happened, it knocked that feeling, it knocked all the positive thoughts I had been having.
+And then this happened, it knocked that feeling of being sexy, it knocked all the positive thoughts I had been having out of my mind.
 All of a sudden I didn’t feel sexy, I felt like a double chin with a body!

 My body may not be perfect to others but it is to me and next time I hear a negative comment about myself or I overhear one about someone else I will be rising my voice like a woman possessed!!